-“Morning bestie” She crooned in her best vocal fry as she opened her locker.
+“Morning bestie” She crooned in her best vocal fry valley girl as she opened her locker.

 Honestly, it was as surprise to me too, I really have no idea why this girl likes me.
 It might have something to do with my painfully cringe worthy habit of flattering everyone.
 A trait I polished like the turd it is.
 I say things most people with any sense of dignity wouldn’t dare.
-Happily I lack any of those emotions, my cringe reflex was never there.
+Happily I lack any of those mortal inhibitions, my cringe reflex was never there.
 When your goal is to blend in and make people like you, lacking any shame is pivotal.
-So I can say it with a straight face, tell everyone everything they want to hear.
+So I can tell everyone everything they want to hear and keep a straight face while I do it.
 It’s funny, it’s not even that hard.
 I can usually tell within the first meeting of someone what they want to hear.
-No one even bothers to hide it, they might as well shout it at you.
+No one even bothers to hide it, they might as well write it on a sign around their necks.

 “Looking sexy as always, my love.
 Wendy, when will you marry me?”
 I say in a perfect mocking impression of her voice she will of course ignore and only hear the compliment.

 “Thank you my dear but you know as well as I do, that I am taken and I am a one woman man” She said.
-Pursing her bottoxed lips.
+Pursing her snake bitten lips.
 She was a beautiful golden goddess you might expect to see in some Spanish soap opera with a set of expressions just as fake.
 Heir to a fortune in Cuban sandwich shops.
-Head of the cheerleading squad of course but also a strange passion for ‘nerdy’ things as she called them.
+Head of the cheerleading squad, of course, but also a strange passion for ‘nerdy stuff’ as she called them.
 Mostly kitsch nerdsploitation like the big bang theory.
 Big lens less glasses, wearing comic book superhero t-shirts and pretending to like the new star wars movies.
 It was all an act so she could rule over a hoard of thirsty geeks in the AV club who would do whatever she said.

-Also it might be the fact I’m the only one in the state that knows she poisoned her stepfather with anti-freeze and framed her mother.
+I still have no idea why she likes me.
+I really could have slipped right through the cracks right where I wanted to if it wasn’t for her.
+It might be the fact I’m the only one in the state that knows she poisoned her stepfather with anti-freeze and framed her mother.
 Probably should have mentioned that first.

 Did she tell me?
 Not in so many words.